ministryofjustice/licences-feature-specs/README.md

 The Licences application must be running at Licences_URI, and must be connected to a database and a nomis api or suitable mocks.

+Note that for running against Mock or Stage in CircleCI we need to supply environment specific values for properties such as TEST_DB_USER.
+In the Circle CI environment variables we supply Stage specific variants eg TEST_DB_USER_STAGE.
+In .circleci/config.yml we take TEST_DB_USER_STAGE and use it tro replace TEST_DB_USER eg export TEST_DB_USER="$TEST_DB_USER_STAGE"

 ## Execution

 In src.test/resources/GebConfig.groovy you can change from headless mode (Phantom JS)